 Family history doesn't seem to be a risk factor, so it's unlikely that parents of one child with Turner syndrome will have another child with the disorder.

 - Hearing loss.
-Hearing loss is common among girls or women with Turner syndrome.
+Hearing loss is common with Turner syndrome.
 In some cases, this is due to the gradual loss of nerve function.
-Also, slight abnormalities in the shape of the skull increase the risk of frequent middle ear infections and hearing loss related to these infections.
+An increased risk of frequent middle ear infections can also result in hearing loss.

 - Skeletal problems.
 Problems with the growth and development of bones increase the risk of abnormal curvature of the spine (scoliosis) and forward rounding of the upper back (kyphosis).
 Women with Turner syndrome are also at increased risk of developing weak, brittle bones (osteoporosis).